Faith Lutheran Middle School & High School: History

-In 2019 Faith Lutheran was the first school in Nevada to have a varsity hockey team.
+In 2019, Faith Lutheran was the first school in Nevada to have a varsity hockey team.

-During the COVID-19 pandemic in 2020, the school's graduation was at the Las Vegas Motor Speedway and students took a lap after receiving their diploma.
-In December 2020 the school broke ground on a new $3.4 million dollar tennis complex on campus.
+During the COVID-19 pandemic in 2020, the school's graduation was at the Las Vegas Motor Speedway and students took a lap after receiving their diplomas.
+In December 2020, the school broke ground on a new $3.4 million dollar tennis complex on campus.

+In 2020, the school opened a flight school, with the $1.1 million Odor Family Flight Academy complex being constructed in 2022 which includes FAA-approved simulators and partnership with 702 Aviation at North Las Vegas Airport.

 In 2021, the school became the first in Nevada to send a team to the CyberPatriot national finals.

 Extracurricular activities

 Athletics

 Faith Lutheran's athletics compete in Division 5A of the Nevada Interscholastic Activities Association.
 The school mascot is a Crusader.

 The hockey team practices and plays at City National Arena.